 August 5, 1964, through May 7, 1975 However, February 28, 1961, through May 7, 1975, for a veteran who served in the Republic of Vietnam.

-Paperwork takes 3 to 5 months to process, so you must submit the application correctly the first time.
+VA processing guidelines changed as of October 2018 making it more difficult for many to qualify for benefits.
+Paperwork takes 3 to 5 months to process, so you need to submit the application correctly the first time.
 All payments are retroactive to the first month of submission of an application.

-Gifting or transferring funds can prevent an individual from qualifying for other future benefits.
-You need someone qualified to advice concerning all gifts or transfers.
+Gifting, transferring funds, setting up trust or annuities can prevent an individual from qualifying for benefits.
+You need someone qualified to give advice concerning these matters.

-- Home, automobile, and personal property are exempt.
+- Home on up to 2 acres, automobile, and personal property are exempt.

-- Must need help with basic activities of living; such as bathing, grooming, eating, or be substantially confined to one's residence.
+- Must need help with basic activities of living; such as bathing, grooming, eating, or be substantially confined to one's residence...no longer driving

 - Divorce terminates eligibility for a spouse.